We hear this question a lot here at Care Courses! So, How do you get a CDA credential?

-Learning whether the Council has awarded you a CDA Credential is the final element to the credentialing process.
+Learning whether the Council has awarded you a CDA Credential is the final step in the credentialing process.
 The Council will notify you of their decision to award or deny your CDA.
 This typically takes 10 days to 2 weeks from the date you complete all the requirements.

-* Infant/Toddler: This age group is defined as children aged birth to 3 years.
-Your work experience must include experience with each of the three infant/toddler sub-groups: young infants (birth–8 months), mobile infants (9–17 months), and toddlers (18–36 months).
+* Infant/Toddler Center-Based: This age group is defined as children aged birth to 3 years.
+Your work experience must be in a child care center and include experience with each of the three infant/toddler sub-groups: young infants (birth–8 months), mobile infants (9–17 months), and toddlers (18–36 months).

-*** Family Home CDA candidates must work with children aged birth through 5 years.
+*** Family Child Care Home CDA candidates must work with children aged birth through 5 years.

 Care Courses provides support throughout your CDA training and after.
 We are here to help make this experience pleasant and rewarding!